rosell-dk/js-expression/README.md

 This library allows you to tokenize, parse and evaluate javascript expressions.
 No eval()!

 *Although the library is functional, it is not ready for production*.
 But cheer up.
-I got this far in just one one week and I'm eager to finish it!
+I got this far in less than a week and I'm eager to finish it!

 ## Usage: